How to Improve Abstract Thinking in Young Children

 No matter your role in a child’s life, you can help guide their experiences to develop deeper abstract thoughts.
 Some ways to develop children’s abstract thinking include:

-- Encouraging dramatic play.
+- Encouraging dramatic and imaginative play

-- Writing and sharing stories.
+- Writing and sharing stories

 The most important thing to consider when doing these activities is letting your child naturally discover their abstract thinking competence.
 Do this by revisiting those “why” questions, and comfortably push their thought process toward the answer.
 Here are the above strategies in more detail: